Engee documentation

 Details

-The normal direction of the antenna array, specified as x, y or z.
+The direction of the antenna array normal, set as x, y, or z.

-The elements of plane gratings lie in a plane orthogonal to the selected direction of the antenna array normal.
-The directions of the angular coordinates of the elements are directed along the normal direction of the antenna array.
+The elements of the flat arrays lie in a plane orthogonal to the selected direction of the antenna array normal.
+The directions of the angular coordinates of the elements are directed along the direction of the antenna array normal.

-• x - the antenna array elements lie in the yz-plane.
+• The 'x` elements of the antenna array lie in the yz plane.
 The angular coordinate vectors of all elements are directed along the x-axis.

-• y - the elements of the antenna array lie in the zx-plane.
-The vectors of angular coordinates of all elements are directed along the y-axis.
+• The 'y` elements of the antenna array lie in the zx plane.
+The angular coordinate vectors of all elements are directed along the y axis.

-• z - elements of the antenna array lie in the xy-plane.
-The vectors of angular coordinates of all elements are directed along the z-axis.
+• The 'z` elements of the antenna array lie in the xy plane.
+The angular coordinate vectors of all elements are directed along the z axis.

 Dependencies

-To use this parameter, set the Specify sensor array as parameter to Array (no subarrays) or Partitioned array and the Geometry parameter to URA or ULA.
+To use this parameter, set the Specify sensor array as parameter to Array (no subarrays)`or `Partitioned array', and the Geometry parameter has the value `URA or `ULA'.

 Values